ismailhasannnnnn/CSPC351Assignment1/README.md

  3. Run the receiver first using the command 'sudo ./receiver'.
  4. Run the sender program, using the keyfile as a parameter.
 E.g. 'sudo ./sender keyfile.txt'

+## Contribution

+The overall work of this project was split pretty evenly.
+Nevan and Enrico spent their time working mainly on the pseudocode and charts, while Ismail and Edgar spent their time running through all the code, and making sure logic, syntax, and functionality was all proper.

 # Extra Credit
 -N/A